ronan-s1/OFFICIAL-DUBLIN-FOOD-HITLIST/README.md

 <hr>

 ### Star Pizza (8/10)
+Nice little pizza and burger place in on talbot street.
 All day special goes hard, worth the price.

 <hr>